Christ The Intercessor

 This is especially true of the life of prayer.
 It, too, comes under the law of faith alone and is seen in the light of the fullness and completeness there is in Jesus.
 Prayer need no longer be a matter of strain or anxious care.
 It can be an experience of what Christ will do for the believer and in him, a participation in that life of Christ which, as on earth, so in heaven, ever ascends to the Father as prayer.
 He begins to pray, not only trusting in the merits of Jesus or the intercession by which our unworthy prayers are made acceptable, but in that near and close union in which He prays in us and we in Him.

-Our faith in the intercession of Jesus must not only be that He prays in our stead when we do not or cannot pray, but that, as the Author of our life and our faith, He draws us on to pray in unison with Himself.
+So it is with the prayer life too.
+Our faith in the intercession of Jesus must not only be that He prays in our stead when we do not or cannot pray, but that, as the author of our life and our faith, He draws us on to pray in unison with Himself.
 Our prayer must be a work of faith in this sense too.
 As we know that Jesus communicates His whole life in us, He also breathes into us our praying, out of that prayerfulness which is His alone.

-To many a believer it was a new epoch in his spiritual life when it was revealed to him how truly and entirely Christ was his life, standing good as surety for his remaining faithful and obedient.
+To many a believer it was a new epoch in his spiritual life when it was revealed to him how truly and entirely Christ was his life.
+Christ stands good as surety for the believer’s remaining faithful and obedient.
 It was then that he first really began to live a faith life.
 No less blessed will be the discovery that Christ is surety for our prayer life too.
 He is the center and embodiment of all prayer, to be communicated by Him through the Holy Spirit to His people.

-“He ever liveth to make intercession” (Heb.
-7:25), as the Head of the body, as the Leader in that new and living way, which He has opened up as the Author and the Perfecter of our faith.
+“He ever liveth to make intercession” as the head of the body, as the leader in that new and living way, which He has opened up as the author and the perfecter of our faith.
 He provides in everything for the life of His redeemed ones by giving His own life in them.
 He cares for their life of prayer by taking them up into His heavenly prayer life, by giving and maintaining His prayer life within them.
-“I have prayed for thee,” not to render your faith needless, but “that thy faith fail not.”
+“I have prayed for thee,” not to render your faith needless, but “that your faith fail not.”
 Our faith and prayer of faith is rooted in His.
-It is, “If ye abide in Me,” the ever-living Intercessor, and pray with Me and in Me, “ask whatsoever ye will, and it shall be done unto you” (John 15:7).
+It is, “If ye abide in Me,” the ever-living intercessor, and pray with Me and in Me, “ask whatsoever ye will, and it shall be done unto you.”

 The thought of our fellowship in the intercession of Jesus reminds us of what He taught us more than once before – how all these wonderful prayer promises have as their aim and their justification the glory of God in the manifestation of His kingdom and the salvation of sinners.
 As long as we pray only for ourselves, the promises of the last night must remain a sealed book to us.
 The promises are given to the fruit-bearing branches of the vine and to disciples sent into the world as the Father sent Him, to live for perishing men.
 The promises are given to His faithful servants and intimate friends who take up the work He leaves behind, who have, like their Lord, become as the seed-corn, losing its life to multiply it manifold.